CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

 # lesson-1 notes

 ## Course Overview
-- Introductions - Name, Major, Year, Coding Experience, favorite food place to eat
-- Review the syllabus for the semester
+- General Course guidelines and syllabus are in the readme for this organization.

 ## Computers and Programming Languages
 ![alt text](computerProgramming.png)